OR WAIT 15 SECS

 At-risk patients can become ill through any exposure to hospital water, whether through ingestion, comforting mouth sores with ice cubes, bathing, inhalation of shower mist or being treated with equipment washed in hospital water.

 Many healthcare professionals arent aware of whats lurking in their water in the summer or any season, especially the water used with critically ill and at-risk patients.
 As a result, countless Legionella and other harmful microorganisms that can cause serious infections go undetected, according to Janet E. Stout, PhD, an international expert on Legionella and other microbes in hospital water.
-Stout, who is director of the Special Pathogens Laboratory and a microbiologist at the
+Stout, who is director of the Special Pathogens Laboratory and a microbiologist at the University of Pittsburgh, is a strong advocate for reducing the risk of waterborne infection in hospitals, nursing homes and other healthcare facilities.
+She is on a mission to get these institutions to test their water and then do something about it.

 Patients, their families and caregivers need to be aware of the potential for waterborne infection any time they are hospitalized, particularly if they are seriously ill or undergoing treatment that affects their immune systems, according to Stout.